 Seriously—that’s all there is to it in Venezuela, but don’t get excited.
 Sure, the method is straightforward and simple, but actually making it happen is anything but smooth.
 The real problem with service in Venezuela is three-fold: (1) deliveries to the Central Authority are incredibly hit or miss, (2) even if the request arrives, there’s no real way of tracking it, and (3) only Hugo Chávez knows how long it will take for a response to come back, and he died a decade ago.

-Venezuela’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Venezuela’s declarations and Central Authority information can be found here.

 Bonus practice tip #1: if the idea is strategically sound, ask the defendant to waive service.
 Note that I didn’t say accept— I said waive.
 There’s a very important difference.